CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 # Running Socket Can Example:
 1. Run Build.sh with `./build.sh`.
 16. Run program with `./bin/example`.
-17. You're now running Phoenix your device.
+17. You're now running Phoenix on your device.
 Confirm there are no error messages being sent to console output.
 19. You can stop your Program with `Ctrl+z`.

 #### Errata: The wireless Logitech F710 is currently not supported on the Nvidia Jetson Nano due to a driver issue.